 Indicators: Regular Procedure: Appeal 1.
-Does to he law provide for an appeal against the first instance decision in th No If yes, is it Administrative If yes, is it suspensive ⊠ Yes ☐ Sor me grounds 🗌 No 2.
-Averag ge processing time for the app peal body to make a decision: Up to 3 months
+Does the law provide for an appeal against th he first instance decision in the regular procedure?
+Yes 🗌 No If yes, is it  Judicial  🗌 Administrative If yes, is it suspensive 🖾 Yes  Some grounds 🗌 No 2.
+Average processing time for the appeal body to make a decision: Up to 3 months